The Best Hot Sauces for Oysters

 Sam Sauce

 Next up, we have Sam Sauce.
-This hot sauce boasts an exotic blend of Japanese Black Vinegar and Yuzu Vinegar with roasted tomatillos, jalapenos, and of course the notorious 7-Pot Primo Pepper.
+This hot sauce boasts an exotic blend of Japanese Black Vinegar and Yuzu Vinegar with roasted tomatillos, jalapenos, and, of course, the notorious 7-Pot Primo Pepper.

 The result is a tangy, citrusy sauce with a spicy kick that pairs perfectly with oysters.
 The unique blend of flavors in this sauce will surely elevate your oyster-eating experience.